Sustainable Finance

 Business Loans and Project Loans

-We have incorporated ESG considerations into our business and project loan approval process, starting from Know Your Customer (KYC) and Customer Due Diligence (CDD) procedures.
-This includes addressing issues such as money laundering, financial support for terrorism, and the proliferation of weapons of mass destruction, as well as running background checks and reviewing any negative ESG-related histories of loan applicants.
-This may involve assessing severe environmental and natural resource destruction, labor or community rights violations, human rights abuses, corruption, unfair trade practices, and intellectual property or personal data rights infringements.
-These measures are designed to prevent legal risks, evaluate the customer’s ability to repay, and safeguard the Bank’s reputation.
-Business and project loan applications are meticulously reviewed in accordance with the Bank’s established credit underwriting standards, with appropriate control and monitoring mechanisms tailored to the level of risk involved.
+We integrate ESG issues into the business loan and project loan assessment processes starting from the Know Your Customer (KYC) and Customer Due Diligence (CDD) procedures.
+This includes checking for money laundering and financing of terrorism and the proliferation of weapons of mass destruction, as well as checking for negative ESG history and news such as severe environmental and natural resource destruction, labor or community rights violations, corruption, unfair trade practices, intellectual property infringement, and data privacy rights violations.
+Every loan application is carefully and rigorously reviewed under the Bank's established credit underwriting standards, along with appropriate control and monitoring mechanisms commensurate with the risk level, to prevent risks related to compliance, customer's ability to repay the loan and the Bank's reputation.

-We place high importance on projects that may cause severe adverse social and environmental impacts, such as mining, power plants and building infrastructure systems.
-Therefore, the Equator Principles are applied as part of the credit underwriting process and we require comprehensive environmental and social due diligence for each project.
-This includes consideration of greenhouse gas emissions (Scope 1 and 2) data and the attainment of environmental and social management certifications at either the national or international level, such as the ISO 14001 Environmental Management System, ISO 45001 Occupational Health and Safety Management System, or OHSAS 18001.
-Additionally, the management of environmental and social risks and impacts is also a factor for consideration in the credit underwriting process.
-The Bank’s guidelines for project finance are outlined as follows:
+The Bank has adopted the Equator Principles as a part of its credit underwriting process for projects that may have significant social and environmental impacts, such as power plants, mines and infrastructure systems.
+Moreover, the Bank requires a comprehensive assessment of the project's environmental and social risks and impacts.
+This includes consideration of greenhouse gas emissions for Scope 1 and Scope 2 data, the attainment of environmental and social management certifications, such as the ISO 14001 Environmental Management System and ISO 45001 Occupational Health and Safety Management System.
+Additionally, the management of the project’s environmental and social risks and impacts is also a factor for consideration in the credit approval process.
+The Bank’s guidelines for project financing are outlined as follows:

-1. Project loan applications are classified according to the level of environmental and social risks and impacts into three categories:
+1. Project loan applications are classified in three categories according to the level of environmental and social risks and impacts:

 • Category A refers to projects that may have high environmental and social impacts.